zeflash/SublimeLinter/README.rst

 ~~~~~~~~~~~~~~~~~~~~~
 Following are notes specific to individual linters that you should be aware of:

-* **JavaScript** – This linter runs jshint.js using JavaScriptCore on Mac OS X or node.js on other platforms, which can be downloaded from `the node.js site <http://nodejs.org/#download>`_.
+* **JavaScript** – This linter runs `jshint <http://jshint.org>`_ using JavaScriptCore on Mac OS X or node.js on other platforms, which can be downloaded from [the node.js site](http://nodejs.org/#download).
 After installation, if node cannot be found by SublimeLinter, you may have to set the path to node in the "sublimelinter\_executable\_map" setting.
 See "Configuring" below for info on SublimeLinter settings.

+    You may want to modify the options passed to jshint.
+This can be done globally or on a per-project basis by using the **jshint_options** setting.
+Refer to the jshint.org site for more information on the configuration options available.

+* **ruby** – If you are using rvm or rbenv, you will probably have to specify the full path to the ruby you are using in the ``sublimelinter_executable_map`` setting.
+See "Configuring" below for more info.

 * **java** – Because it uses ``javac`` to do linting, each time you run the linter the entire dependency graph of the current file will be checked.
 Depending on the number of classes you import, this can be **extremely** slow.
 Also note that you **must** provide the ``-sourcepath``, ``-classpath``, ``-Xlint`` and ``{filename}`` arguments to ``javac`` in your per-project settings.
 See "Per-project settings" below for more information.

 Configuring
 -----------
 There are a number of configuration options available to customize the behavior of SublimeLinter and its linters.
 For the latest information on what options are available, select the menu item ``Preferences->Package Settings->SublimeLinter->Settings - Default``.
+To change the options in your user settings, select the menu item ``Preferences->File Settings - User``.

 Per-project settings
 ~~~~~~~~~~~~~~~~~~~~